NewYaroslav/log-it-cpp/README.md

 **LogIt++** is a flexible and versatile C++ logging library that supports various backends and stream-based output.
 It provides an easy-to-use interface for logging messages with different severity levels and allows customization of log formats and destinations.

 The library combines the simplicity of macro-based logging similar to **IceCream-Cpp** and the configurability of logging backends and formats like **spdlog**.
+LogIt++ is fully compatible with C++11, ensuring support for a wide range of compilers and systems.

 ## Features